barufa/xapian-gsoc-proposal/proposal.rst

 During coding period Gsoc will be my prior project and I will adapt my schedule to it if it is necessary.
 I will also be attending a course at the university whose workload is 7 hours per week during the months of May and June and an English course whose workload is 4 hours per week.
+Moreover, I want that this project take part of the internship program (which is a curricular requirement) of the Computer Science degree that I am pursuing.

 **Expected work hours (e.g. Monday–Friday 9am–5pm UTC)**